 A Christmas Memory by Truman Capote (1956)

 A Christmas Memory is based on Capote’s childhood experiences growing up in small-town Alabama.
 Buddy is a young boy who has an elderly cousin.
-This story is ultimately about an endearing friendship between two unlikely souls and the Christmas traditions and rituals that bind them together, even if one of them is baking fruitcakes.
-Fans say this book helped them realize their own Christmas memories they had forgotten about, and that “this has to be one of the sweetest, most nostalgic” stories they have ever read.
+This story is ultimately about an endearing friendship between two unlikely souls and the Christmas traditions and rituals that bind them together, even if one is baking fruitcakes.
+Fans say this book helped them realize their own Christmas memories they had forgotten about and that “this has to be one of the sweetest, most nostalgic” stories they have ever read.

 how the grinch stole christmas by dr seuss